rkwitt/teaching/WS2526/CV/PS/README.md

 ## News / Important dates

-- Mapping of StudentID to an anonymized ID will be handed out.
 - **Begin of PS**: Oct.
 1st, 2025 (Vorbesprechung/Administrative stuff)
 - **Location**: Rechnerraum, Jakob-Haringer Str.
 2